“Please state your name for the record.”

 “That’s what it says.”

-“Who had the honour of bringing him in?”
+“Who brought him in?”

 Drianna scrolled through the report on her DARD.
 “Agent Tulli Northbow.”